How to Treat Internal Hemorrhoids

 - Bright red bleeding during bowel movements

-- Blood in the toilet bowl
+- Blood on toilet paper or in the toilet bowl

-- Tissue protruding from the anus
+- Tissue protruding from the anus (prolapse)

 - Mild irritation or mucus discharge

-- A feeling of incomplete bowel emptying
+- Feeling of incomplete bowel emptying

 Grades of Internal Hemorrhoids